safak4545x/Swifttube/README.md

 # Swifttube
-a native YouTube application for macOS
+a native YouTube cilent for macOS